fmichonneau/2016-06-15-UFII-fellowship/application.md

 A recent exciting research development in ecology is the realization that understanding how closely related species that are interacting in a community can shed light on the ecological processes at play.
-For instance, if species occuring in a given environment are more closely related than would be expected by chance, it can be hypothesized that characteristics of the environment select for a trait that these species have (ecological filtering).
+For instance, if species occurring in a given environment are more closely related than would be expected by chance, it can be hypothesized that characteristics of the environment select for a trait that these species have (ecological filtering).
 On the other hand, if species are more spaced out in the phylogeny than one would expect by chance,